Tee Higgins Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Season Stats

-- So far this season, 21.6% of the 486 passes thrown by his team have gone Higgins' way.

-- Higgins has seen the ball thrown his way 11 times in the red zone this season, 21.2% of his team's 52 red zone pass attempts.
+- Higgins (11 red zone targets) has been the recipient of 21.2% of his team's 52 red zone pass attempts.

-- The Bengals, who rank seventh in the NFL in points scored, have attempted a pass 54.9% of the time while opting for the ground attack 45.1% of the time.
+- The Bengals have thrown the football in 54.9% of their plays from scrimmage this year while staying on the ground 45.1% of the time.
+This offensive attack ranks seventh in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Higgins' matchup with the Chiefs.